Cutlet: Iranian cuisine

 In Iran, cutlet (Persian: کُتلت) is a popular hamburger-like thin layered mixture of fried ground beef or lamb or sometimes chicken, mashed or grated potatoes, eggs, onions, spices, shaped like a flower leaf, with a thin layer of wheat flour for coating; which is deep fried, usually served with tomato, onion, parsley and bread.

+Some opponents of the Islamic Republic of Iran have used the term "cutlet" to describe a recently deceased individual with significant ties to the Islamic Republic of Iran and IRGC (especially officials, security figures, or hardliners).
+It is used humorously to refer to high-profile deaths by airstrikes or explosions, and has led to arrests such as in the case of a doctor who posted a picture of a cutlet on Instagram.

 Italian cuisine

 The use of the cutlet (cotoletta) is quite widespread in Italian cuisine in many different variations.
 The most famous variant is the Milanese cutlet (cotoletta alla milanese), a veal cutlet covered in bread crumbs and fried in butter.
 It should not be mistaken for the Wiener schnitzel (which should be referred as a scaloppina alla viennese, or as fettina impanata in Italian), which is a different cut of meat; the Milanese cutlet cut includes the bone, whereas the Wiener schnitzel does not.
 The dish has a French origin and was brought to Milan during the Napoleonic wars.